MARC standards: Future

-The future of the MARC formats is a matter of some debate among libraries.
-On the one hand, the storage formats are quite complex and are based on outdated technology.
-On the other, there is no alternative bibliographic format with an equivalent degree of granularity.
+The future of the MARC formats is debated by librarians.
+The storage formats are quite complex and are based on outdated technology, but there is no alternative bibliographic format with an equivalent degree of granularity.
 The billions of MARC records in tens of thousands of individual libraries (including over 50,000,000 records belonging to the OCLC consortium alone) create inertia.
 The Library of Congress has launched the Bibliographic Framework Initiative (BIBFRAME), which aims at providing a replacement for MARC that provides greater granularity and easier re-use of the data expressed in multiple catalogs.
 Beginning in 2013, OCLC Research exposed data detailing how various MARC elements have been used by libraries in the 400 million MARC records (as of early 2018) contained in WorldCat.
 The MARC formats are managed by the MARC Steering Group, which is advised by the MARC Advisory Committee.
 Proposals for changes to MARC are submitted to the MARC Advisory Committee and discussed in public at the American Library Association (ALA) Midwinter and ALA Annual meetings.